This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Drive the Road of the Seven Lakes

 The Road of the Seven Lakes is a famous drive in the area of Bariloche.
 This particular stretch of road drives past 7 absolutely stunning lakes: Correntoso, Espejo, Escondido, Villarino, Falkner, Hermoso, and Machonico – hence the name.
-In total, the trip from Bariloche to San Martin de Los Andes is 118 miles (190 km) and takes around 3.5 hours each way.
+In total, the trip from Bariloche to San Martín de Los Andes is 118 miles (190 kilometers) and takes around 3.5 hours each way.

-Lunch isn’t included in the tour price, but there were a lot of restaurants to choose from in San Martin.
-After you see all the sights, you’ll be back in town around 5 pm.
-The tour is $184 USD and was well worth the price if you ask us!
+Lunch isn’t included in the tour price, but there were a lot of restaurants to choose from in San Martín.
+After you see all the sights, you’ll be back in town around 5 pm, just in time for dinner!

 Book this scenic full-day tour now and get FREE cancellation 24 hours before you go.